openwisp/openwisp-radius/docs/user/generating_users.rst

     The expiration, password-length and output are optional parameters.
     The options expiration and password-length default to never and 8 respectively.
-If output parameter is not provided, pdf file is not created on the server and can be accessed from the admin interface.
+If output parameter is not provided, PDF file is not created on the server and can be accessed from the admin interface.

 REST API: Batch user creation
 -----------------------------

-See API documentation: :ref:`Batch user creation <batch_user_creation>`.
+See API documentation: :ref:`Batch user creation
+<radius_batch_user_creation>`.